developermauricio/naturalconexion/wp-content/plugins/html5-video-player/readme.txt

 == Description ==

-Play various video files in WordPress.
-A Simple, accessible, Easy Use & fully Customizable video player that works on all devices.
-You can Play/embed awesome video players in posts, pages, widget areas as well as template files.
+Play various video files in wordpress.
+A Simple, accessible, Easy to Use & fully Customizable video player that works in all devices.
+You can Play / embed awesome video player in posts, pages, widget areas as well as templete files.
 It has tons of options that fit your video player needs.

 **[Live Demo](https://links.bplugins.com/h5vp "Demo")**
 **[Buy The Pro](https://wpvideoplayer.com/buy-now/ "Buy Pro version")**

-= How to use ? =
+= How to use it? =
 Here is a quick tutorial.

 https://www.youtube.com/watch?v=dLU67e708fg